Pluralscan/Pluralscan/README.md

 ## Abstract

-CleanSecPy is a **POC/POW project** that try to demonstrate how to realize a complexe business oriented software in Python.
+CleanSecPy is a **POC/POW project** that try to demonstrate how to realize a complexe business oriented software in Python by following **clean architecture practices**.

 The repository is structured into many layers *(Multi Module N-Tier Architecture)* and follow principles inspired from:
 - Clean Architecture